 Therefore, it’s strongly recommended to connect your phone to your personal computer, or at least ensure the security if you do need to plug your phone into other computers.
 Meanwhile, don’t forget to turn off the USB debugging in time after use to make sure the information security.

-The steps for enabling USB Debugging are a little different in various Android versions, so please follow the corresponding steps according to the Android version of your Android device.
+The steps for enabling USB Debugging are a little different in various Android devices and Android versions from Samsung, LG, Huawei, Moto, VIVO, OPPO, OnePlus, etc with the newest Android 9 and Android 10.
+Follow the corresponding steps according to the Android version of your Android device.

 1. Enter the system settings menu, then scroll down to “About Phone”